khval/kittyTurbo.library/turboPlus_commands.md

 Reserve Static Block [n]

-	Reserve memory for static array for faster lookups, instead of the Amos Pro linked lists.
+	Amos:
+		Amos Pro uses a linked lists, this can slow.

 	Amos Kittens:

-		Amos Kittens does, use not use a linked list, but it has to search etch entry to find the block..
+		Amos Kittens does not use a linked list, but it has to search etch entry to find the correct block, when do a lookup.

+	This command allocates a array[0..n],
+	insted of lookup the block in the buffer, checking etch entry.

+	The buffer short cuts it, because the index becomes the same as the ID.

 Static Block Erase

 	Erases the fast lookup table

 Build Static Block

+	Fill in the static array.

 	array[0...n]=blocks.find(0...n)